by Hitman 44077

 Kid Flash paused, not sure how to start explaining what he had to do.
 “Mom, Dad, you know that there have been problems on our world, and that several heroes died trying to save it.
 God, I don’t know how to say it.”
 He paused, thinking of his uncle Barry.

 The look of compassion was written on Robert West’s face as he saw that something was truly haunting his son.
-“Wally, it’s OK.
+“Wally, it’s okay.
 Does it have anything to do with the rumors regarding the Flash?” he asked him.

 “Yeah.
 When I was in the antimatter universe, I found this.”
 Kid Flash picked up the package, removed its top, and showed his parents the costume of the Flash.
 The faces of Robert and Mary West showed immense shock.